 Plans need to be in place for how to handle update issues, such as buggy patches and ones that cause confusion due to changes in the interface.
 Patches should be applied at times that don’t affect business production.
 Finally - plans should be in place for when patched software requires more resources than your system can provide.

-System administrators who have a Standard of Procedures in place to take on these items will be prepared to handle each and every software patch that comes their way!
+System administrators who have a Standard of Procedures in place to take on these items will be prepared to control each scenario that comes their way!